 Grant recipients experienced in database entry can choose to upload data directly to the portal by registering for a Water Quality Exchange (WQX) account.
-Others can request DEEP WQP data entry support by e-mailing the completed templates below to your Watershed Manager.
+Others can request DEEP WQP data entry support by e-mailing the completed templates below to your DEEP Project Manager.
 Additional instructions will be provided upon receipt.

 WQX/WQP Monitoring Data Submission Templates: